Ddd1101/BPM_2018Fall/hw3/appAPI.md

         "articleid":123456789,
         "editorid":123456,
         "status":"accept",
-        "remark":"this article is too low,kick it out" }
+        "remark":"this article is too low,kick it out"， “trust”:80 //信任度
+      }
   }
 }